tadmccorkle/tadmccorkle.github.io/_posts/2019/2019-12-31-cyclic-redundancy-check.md

 '0xc566'
 ```

-The primary problem with this implementation is that it doesn't easily support the addition of all the common CRC parameters.
-Most are trivial to implement, but adding support for an initial CRC value quickly becomes more trouble than it's worth.
+The primary problems with this implementation is that it doesn't easily support the addition of all the common CRC parameters and it is heavily dependent on characteristics of the Python language.
+Most parameters are trivial to implement, but adding support for an initial CRC value quickly becomes more trouble than it's worth.
 This capability is easier to implement if we make certain assumptions, but these assumptions aren't even necessary for shift register software implementations.

 ### Shift register in software